theapache64/theapache64.github.io/src/content/blog/finding-performance-regressions.md

 ## 📜 Disclaimer

-This blog isn't about the only way to detect performance regressions.
-It's just one of the apporaches I use.
+This blog isn't about the best way to detect performance regressions.
+It's just one of the approaches I use, which works for me.
+This solution may or may not work for you.
 Like any tool, it's important to know when and where to use it, so consider if this method fits your situation.

 Let's go! 🚀